 Future of DataOps

-The future of DataOps looks VERY bright with the current adoption of automation and artificial intelligence (AI).
+The future of DataOps and DataOps Observability platforms looks VERY bright with the current adoption of automation and artificial intelligence (AI).
 Automating data-related tasks and using AI/ML to analyze data allows businesses to reduce the time and resources needed for data management, leading to more efficient and accurate analysis.
 Another main key factor that will contribute to the future success of DataOps is the growing importance of data governance.
-As organizations collect and use more data, it is crucial to have proper controls in place to ensure data privacy/security.
+As organizations collect and use MORE and MORE data, it is crucial to have proper controls in place to ensure data privacy/security.
 DataOps practices can help businesses establish and maintain effective data governance.

 Overall, the future of DataOps is expected to see continued growth and evolution as businesses and organizations seek to optimize and leverage data-driven insights to drive their success.